-The detailed format of the Blitter/Video/VideoEnhancement logical ring context is documented in the "GPU Overview" volume, "Memory Data Formats" chapter.
+The detailed format of the logical ring context (Blitter/Video/VideoEnhancement) is documented in the Memory Data Formats chapter.

-The detailed format of the Render logical Ring and Engine Context including their size is mentioned in section "Graphics BSpec: 3D-Media-GPGPU Engine > Render Command Memory Interface > Render Engine Logical Context Data > Register/State Context" for each product.
+The detailed formats of the Render Logical Ring and Engine Context, including their size, is mentioned in the "Register/State Context" topic for each product.